LUPI-ZSAR/ZeroShotActionRecognition/README.md

 or can be downloaded [here](https://drive.google.com/drive/folders/1YIm6zIMBU7dP40nDSimurZVXNpfcRrUw?usp=sharing)
 ## Get BiT Model

-The BiT models, used in the paper, can be downloaded [here](https://drive.google.com/drive/folders/1u50fVwWnT-fAg983TGXJ2XxEfmc9QRPE?usp=sharing)
+The `BiT models`, used in the paper, can be downloaded [here](https://drive.google.com/drive/folders/1u50fVwWnT-fAg983TGXJ2XxEfmc9QRPE?usp=sharing)

 # Training